pbarsic/aruco-rectify/README.md

 `pip install pandas`

+## Files in this repository:
 `draw_markers.py`
-Python script to generate an ArUco target
+Python script to generate an ArUco target.
+There are some parameters inside this script that you will want to edit.

 `display_detected_markers.py`
-Python script to display detected ArUco targets in an image
+Python script to display detected ArUco targets in an image.
+The input image is hard-coded here.
+This is a debug utility.

 `reproject_squares.py`
 Python script to detect an ArUco target in an image and then rectify the image so that the target is rectangular.
+The orientation of the bottom edge of the detected target is preserved.
+The input file is hard-coded, and it doesn't save an output.

 `reproject_video.py`
-Python script to use the system camera as an input, look for ArUco targets, and then rectify the image so that the target is rectangular before displaying.
+This is the main thing for this demo.
+This Python script uses the system camera as an input, look for ArUco targets, and then rectify the image so that the target is rectangular before displaying.
+The video source ID is hard-coded to 0.
+If your system camera has a different ID, you will have to modify the script.

 `aruco_utils.py`
-Utilities for computing the homography that is used in the reproject scripts
+Utilities for computing the homography that is used in the reproject scripts.